SandstromPL/real-time-Group-Chat-Application/README.md

 A real-time group chat application that allows multiple users to communicate simultaneously through a common chat room using WebSockets.

+The application uses client-side cryptographic keys for message authentication, AES-GCM for message confidentiality and integrity, and HTTPS/WSS for secure communication between clients and the server.

 ## Features

 * Multiple users can join the same chat room.
 * Each user chooses a unique username.
+* Usernames are case-insensitive and must be unique.
+* Usernames must be non-empty and no longer than 20 characters.
 * Messages are delivered to all connected users in real time.
 * Users are notified when another user joins or leaves the chat.
-* Chat messages are stored in a SQLite database.
+* Chat messages are encrypted using AES-GCM before being stored in the database.
+* Each message is digitally signed using the sender's RSA private key.
+* The server verifies message signatures before accepting messages.
+* The public key used to sign each message is stored alongside that message.
-* When a user joins, the last 50 messages are loaded from the database and shown.
+* Historical messages are decrypted and signature-verified before being displayed.
-* Empty messages are ignored.
-* Usernames must be non-empty and no longer than 20 characters.
+* Tampering with stored ciphertext causes AES-GCM integrity verification to fail.
-* Usernames are case-insensitive and must be unique.
+* Invalid or corrupted historical messages are rejected and not displayed.
+* Chat history is stored persistently in SQLite.
+* A new user receives the stored chat history when joining the room.
+* HTTPS is used for the frontend.
+* WSS (WebSocket Secure) is used for communication between the frontend and backend.
 * A single backend server handles all connected clients and broadcasts messages to them.

 ## Architecture